 In Matthew 22:16, we read, “And they sent to Him their disciples with the Herodians, saying, “Teacher, we know that You are true, and teach the way of God in truth; nor do You care about anyone, for You do not regard the person of men.”
 Here, we learn that the Pharisees were ardent nationalists, who opposed Herod as well as Caesar, whereas the Herodian partisans were collaborationists.
 Although the two groups were bitter enemies in the realm of politics, they were united against Jesus, as they had been against John the Baptist (Mark 6:14).
 On this occasion the Herodians were to be witnesses to Jesus’ answer, ready to accuse Him if He gave the slightest hint of disloyalty to the government.

 Jesus warned His disciples against the Pharisees and the Herodians saying, “‘Be careful,’ Jesus warned them.
 ‘Watch out for the yeast of the Pharisees and that of Herod’” (Mark 8:15).
-The Lord cautioned His followers against their worldliness and vacillating character (Matt.
-13:33; 16:6).
+The Lord cautioned His followers against their worldliness, hate, and vacillating character (Matthew 13:33; 16:6).